 Holbrook Lawson is an independent art advisor and consultant based in Tulsa.
 Holbrook serves on the Board of numerous arts and civic organizations, including the Oklahoma Arts Council, Philbrook Museum, and Ruskin Art Club, and serves as the Art Commissioner for the City of Tulsa and State of Oklahoma.
 She earned a Ph.D. from the University of North Texas, a master’s degree from the University of Texas at Austin and a bachelor’s degree from Vanderbilt University.

-Andrew Tevington, a resident of Ardmore, is an attorney for Legal Aid Services of Oklahoma, Inc., which provides legal services for people who are indigent or elderly.
+Andrew Tevington, a resident of Oklahoma City, is a retired attorney for Legal Aid Services of Oklahoma, Inc., which provides legal services for people who are indigent or elderly.
 He served Henry Bellmon as press secretary in the U.S. Senate and as general counsel and chief of staff in the governor’s office.
 His long career of public service also includes terms as assistant district attorney in Oklahoma County, assistant attorney general in two attorney general administrations, general counsel for the Oklahoma Corporation Commission, and counsel to the Regional University System of Oklahoma.
 For many years, he also served as a United Methodist pastor and wrote a book about religions practiced in the state.
 He earned a law degree from the University of Oklahoma, a master of divinity degree from Phillips Theological Seminary, and a bachelor’s degree in journalism from Oklahoma State University.